There Will Be Buds: Plot

+Production

+Writer and executive producer Matt Selman wanted to make the lacrosse look authentic, but no one on the show played lacrosse.
+The creative team watched videos, used a lacrosse dictionary, and checked with former lacrosse players.
+Selman stated, "We wanted insider references so that someone who does play lacrosse is going to watch this and not go 'Oh, these guys are just throwing it in.'"
+The children in the episode watched a video of the Gait brothers playing at Syracuse.
+Gary Gait, a Simpsons fan, was not aware he would be mentioned in the episode but thought it was "one of his biggest honors."

+Along with the following episode "Havana Wild Weekend", "There Will Be Buds" was a holdover from the previous season's production run.
+It was the final episode to be produced in this run and the last episode of the series to be animated by Film Roman, before the show moved its domestic production to Fox Television Animation.

 Reception

 Dennis Perkins of The A.V.
 Club gave the episode a B+ stating, "The episode looks great.
 The cozy familiarity of Springfield’s yellow-dominated color scheme is so universal that it’s easy to overlook the show’s visuals.
 But the design and blue-and-gold palette of the kids’ uniforms is striking, and there’s a nicely thought-out fluidity to both the brief snippets of in-game action and movement all through the episode.
 The clearly defined motion and purpose of the lacrosse sticks makes for some truly funny and excitingly-designed sight gags, too...Matthew Faughnan’s direction makes it all crisp and fun to watch.
 It’s one story, well-told.
 A Simpsons episode with a little time to breathe (this one skips the theme song and couch gag entirely) is often a good sign."

+Tony Sokol of Den of Geek gave the episode 2.5 out of 5 stars.
+He called the episode boring because of the focus on Milhouse's dad and could have been better with a strong secondary plot.

 "There Will Be Buds" scored a 1.4 rating with a 5 share and was watched by 3.14 million people, making it Fox's highest rated show of the night.